github/opensource.guide/_articles/code-of-conduct.md

 The [Contributor Covenant](http://contributor-covenant.org/) is a drop-in code of conduct that is used by [over 40,000 open source projects](http://contributor-covenant.org/adopters/), including Kubernetes, Rails, and Swift.

-The [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Angular Code of Conduct](https://github.com/angular/code-of-conduct/blob/master/CODE_OF_CONDUCT.md) are also two good code of conduct examples.
+The [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Rust Code of Conduct](https://www.rust-lang.org/en-US/conduct.html) are also two good code of conduct examples.

 Place a CODE_OF_CONDUCT file in your project's root directory, and link to it from your README, so it's visible to your community.

 ## Write down how you'll enforce your code of conduct

+> A code of conduct that isn’t (or can’t be) enforced is worse than no code of conduct at all: it sends the message that the values in the code of conduct aren’t actually important or respected in your community. - [Ada Initiative](https://adainitiative.org/2014/02/18/howto-design-a-code-of-conduct-for-your-community/)

 You should explain how your code of conduct will be enforced **_before_** a violation occurs.
 There are several reasons to do so: